Evaluation Criteria Meaning: Your Key to Winning RFPs

 Desirable criteria are the features or attributes that can make your proposal stand out.
 While not essential, they add significant value and help evaluators distinguish between proposals that have already met the minimum requirements.
 Hitting these shows you’re not just competent, but exceptional.
 These are your opportunities to shine and demonstrate why you’re the best fit for the job beyond the basic non-negotiable needs.

-Technical vs. Commercial Criteria
+Balancing Technical and Commercial Criteria

 A great proposal has to satisfy both the tech experts and the budget holders.
 That’s why evaluators split their focus between technical and commercial criteria.
 Technical criteria dig into the "how" of your solution.
 They assess your company’s capabilities, your team’s experience, the technical specs of your product, and the overall quality of what you’re offering.
 This is where you prove your solution actually works and can solve the client’s problem effectively.